-Curtis purchased twenty-two new Steinway pianos prior to the opening of Lenfest Hall in 2011 - an investment of more than $1 million to assure that students, faculty and visiting artists have unsurpassed access to fine pianos.
-Here's your opportunity to help Curtis by purchasing one or more of the 1,936 new keys on the twenty-two new pianos.
-Curtis will recognize your gift of $50 by listing your name on one of our twenty-two "Keys for Curtis" web pages - described below.
+Curtis purchased 22 new Steinway pianos prior to the opening of Lenfest Hall in 2011--an investment of more than $1 million to assure that students, faculty, and visiting artists have unsurpassed access to fine pianos.
+Here's your opportunity to help Curtis by purchasing and maintaining one or more of the 1,936 new keys on the 22 new pianos.
+Curtis will recognize your gift of $50 by listing your name on one of our 22 "Keys for Curtis" web pages, described below.

 Buy a "Key" for Curtis

-The twenty-two new pianos, purchased by Curtis from Steinway & Sons in 2011, are the heart of our "All Steinway" collection.
-You can help Curtis pay for these beautiful new Steinway pianos by making a gift of a key ($50), an octave ($600), or an entire keyboard ($4,400).
-Even now, Curtis will recognize your gift to our capital campaign.
+The 22 new pianos, purchased by Curtis from Steinway & Sons in 2011, are the heart of our "All Steinway" collection.
+You can help Curtis pay for and maintain these beautiful new Steinway pianos by making a gift of a key ($50), an octave ($600), or an entire keyboard ($4,400).

-As a thank-you to all Keys for Curtis contributors, Curtis will send you a "Keys for Curtis" keychain and list your name on one of our Keys for Curtis piano web page.
-There is a web page for each piano, from a Steinway Model "K" upright to a Steinway Model "D" concert grand.
-For our Keys for Curtis campaign, each piano has been named after a famous composer - you can pick your favorite!
+As a thank-you to all Keys for Curtis contributors, Curtis will send you a "Keys for Curtis" keychain and list your name on one of our Keys for Curtis piano web pages.
+There is a web page for each piano, from several Steinway Model "K" uprights to a Steinway Model "D" concert grand.
+For our Keys for Curtis campaign, each piano has been named after a famous composer--you can pick your favorite!

 - J.S.
 Bach - Steinway Concert Grand, Model “D” - on the stage of Field Concert Hall